Heriberto-Juarez/JQuery-File-Uploader/README.md

 # JQuery File Uploader Class

-## Working functionality in development branch
+## Get all the Working functionality in the development branch

 This class is a very easy to use and customize File uploader.